Boy Is a Bottom: Critical reception

 Andrew Villagomez, writing for Out, described the song as a "juicy and fantastic musical number".

 Commercial performance

 "Boy Is a Bottom" debuted at number six on Billboard's Comedy Digital Songs, selling 3,000 downloads in its first week.
 Willam has had two previous songs on the chart but neither cracked the top ten.

 Live performances

-Willam, Detox, and Vicky Vox performed the song as part of the 2013 White Party in Palm Springs, California.
-Willam performed the song as part of Gay Pride Parade 2014.
-After the group split, Belli released a Spanish version called "Es Una Pasiva."
-This version is the one he now performs stating he can no longer perform Boy is a Bottom as a solo in English.
+Willam, Detox, and Vicky Vox performed the song at the 2013 White Party in Palm Springs, California.
+The trio also performed on the main stage of the San Francisco Pride festival on July 9, 2013, just before DWV disbanded.
+Willam performed the song as part of New York City's Gay Pride Parade 2014.
+After the group split, Willam released a Spanish version called "Es Una Pasiva".
+This version is the one he now performs live, stating that he can no longer perform the English version as a soloist.